dingers-music/dingers-music.github.io/_posts/2019-04-13-lookin-playboi-carti.md

 ---
 layout: post
-title:  "I Can't Even See: Lookin' by Playboi Carti"
+title:  "I Can't Even See: Lookin by Playboi Carti"
 author: Rahul Tirumalareddy
 date:   2019-04-15
 categories: playboi carti
+album_art: assets/images/playboi_carti.jpg
 ---

 Soundcloud rap is a label that, for better or worse, is slowly starting to fade